Notice of Conclusion of Audit 2017/2018

-In 2016/2017 Launceston Town Council will raise 37% of its income from sources other than the precept, mainly from grants, service level agreements for providing services, car park income and income from the Town Hall lettings.
-We always look at ways of increasing our income sources, and closely monitor expenditure to ensure best value, while continuing to protect and enhance services and facilities.
-In 2015-2016 Launceston Town Council took on the highways grass cutting along the Link Road, in previous years we had sub-contracted this work.
-With the money we have saved we have employed an additional groundsman and can now maintain all the parks and green areas to a higher standard.
-In 2016-2017 we will be taking over the weed-killing contract from Cormac, another saving.
+In 2018/2019 Launceston Town Council will raise 28% of its income from sources other than the precept, mainly from grants, service level agreements for providing services, car park income and income from Town Hall lettings.
+The Council always looks at ways of increasing income sources, and closely monitor expenditure to ensure best value, while continuing to protect and enhance services and facilities.
+The Town Council continues to operate Service Level Agreements for highways grass cutting and weed-killing, that in previous years were sub-contracted.
+The savings made allowed the Council to employ an additional groundsman ensuring that the maintenance of all parks and green areas is to a higher standard.